Arshin-A-S/-Web-Dev-Internship-Task5/README.md

 pattern: Used a Regex pattern [0-9]{10} to validate that the phone number contains exactly 10 digits.

-Accessibility (A11y): Explicitly linked labels to inputs using the for and id attributes, allowing screen readers to identify form fields correctly.
+Accessibility: Explicitly linked labels to inputs using the for and id attributes, allowing screen readers to identify form fields correctly.

 Visual Feedback: Styled the form using CSS pseudo-classes (:invalid and :valid) to provide real-time color cues to the user as they type.